North Carolina vs. Tennessee College Basketball Predictions & Picks - November 29

 North Carolina Performance Insights

-- The Tar Heels' +98 scoring differential (outscoring opponents by 16.3 points per game) is a result of scoring 85.3 points per game (29th in college basketball) while allowing 69 per contest (140th in college basketball).
+- The Tar Heels are outscoring opponents by 16.3 points per game with a +98 scoring differential overall.
+They put up 85.3 points per game (29th in college basketball) and allow 69 per outing (140th in college basketball).

-- North Carolina ranks 54th in the country at 37.2 rebounds per game.
+- North Carolina is 54th in the country at 37.2 rebounds per game.
 That's 8.9 more than the 28.3 its opponents average.

-- North Carolina connects on 7.5 three-pointers per game (177th in college basketball) at a 36.9% rate (73rd in college basketball), compared to the 7.2 its opponents make while shooting 30.7% from deep.
+- North Carolina knocks down 7.5 three-pointers per game (177th in college basketball), while its opponents have made 7.2 on average.

-- The Tar Heels score 105.2 points per 100 possessions (31st in college basketball), while giving up 85 points per 100 possessions (98th in college basketball).
+- The Tar Heels rank 31st in college basketball by averaging 105.2 points per 100 possessions on offense, and defensively are 98th in college basketball, allowing 85 points per 100 possessions.

-- North Carolina has committed 1.3 fewer turnovers per game than its opponents, averaging 10.2 (67th in college basketball action) while forcing 11.5 (242nd in college basketball).
+- North Carolina wins the turnover battle by 1.3 per game, committing 10.2 (67th in college basketball) while its opponents average 11.5.

 Tennessee Performance Insights

-- The Volunteers put up 73.7 points per game (216th in college basketball) while giving up 61.5 per outing (27th in college basketball).
-They have a +73 scoring differential and outscore opponents by 12.2 points per game.
+- The Volunteers' +73 scoring differential (outscoring opponents by 12.2 points per game) is a result of putting up 73.7 points per game (216th in college basketball) while giving up 61.5 per outing (27th in college basketball).

-- The 35 rebounds per game Tennessee accumulates rank 117th in the nation, 2.8 more than the 32.2 its opponents collect.
+- Tennessee comes out on top in the rebound battle by an average of 2.8 boards.
+It collects 35 rebounds per game (117th in college basketball) compared to its opponents' 32.2.

-- Tennessee has committed 3.9 fewer turnovers than its opponents, averaging 9.8 (51st in college basketball) while forcing 13.7 (96th in college basketball).
+- Tennessee has won the turnover battle by 3.9 per game, committing 9.8 (51st in college basketball) while forcing 13.7 (96th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.